dmbarbour/glas/docs/GlasDesign.md

 ## Values

-Glas values build upon immutable binary trees.
+Glas values are immutable binary trees, i.e. where each node in the tree has an optional left and right children, respectively labeled '0' and '1'.
 The naive representation is:

         type T = ((1+T) * (1+T))

-Records are encoded as [radix trees](https://en.wikipedia.org/wiki/Radix_tree) (aka tries).
-For example, the label 'data' may be encoded as a path `01100100 01100001 01110100 01100001 00000000` favoring null-terminated UTF-8 text.
-Here '0' and '1' refer respectively to left or right branches through the tree.
-Multiple labels can be encoded.

-Tagged unions (aka variants) are encoded as records with a single label.
-The unit value is encoded by the tree with no children.
-A symbol is a variant with the unit value.
-Numbers can be encoded as into bitstrings, e.g. `10111` for natural number 23, or `00010111` for byte 23.
-Lists are encoded by a sequence of pairs, terminating in unit - e.g. `type List a = (a * List a) | ()`.
+Glas systems encode text labels as a path through the tree, with null-terminated UTF-8.
+For example, the label 'data' is by path `01100100 01100001 01110100 01100001 00000000`, using null-terminated UTF-8.
+Multiple paths can be encoded into a single [radix trees](https://en.wikipedia.org/wiki/Radix_tree) (aka trie) to represent a record value.
+We can also encode symbols into paths, or variants as a singleton record.

+Glas systems also encode bitstrings such as fixed-width numbers into the path.
+For example, a byte may be encoded as an arbitrary path of 8 bits, msb to lsb, terminating in a leaf node.

 The runtime representation of values can be optimized to support common use-cases.
-For example, to efficiently represent radix trees and bitstrings, we might favor a representation closer to:
+For example, to efficiently represent radix trees and bitstrings, we could favor a representation closer to:

         type Bits = compact Bool list
         type T = (Bits * (1 + (T*T)))

-This encoding happens to be isomorphic to the naive T earlier, but isomorphism isn't required.
-In the general case, we may use specialized representations for large lists, binary data, etc..
-This is discussed further in context of *Acceleration*.
+Glas systems also benefit from efficient representation of lists, arrays, binaries, etc..
+Also, if we know the static fields and data types for a record, a compiler may favor a more efficient struct-like representation.
+Runtime representations of values can be further specialized for performance.
+See *Acceleration* and the proposed [Glas Object](GlasObject.md) serialization.

 To support larger-than-memory data, and structure sharing in context of network serialization, Glas systems will also use content-addressed references (i.e. secure hashes) to refer to binaries that contain parts of a value.
 This pattern is called *Stowage*.

+Regardless of representation, we can always view Glas values as binary trees.

+### Numbers

+Numbers deserve some special

 ## Programs